-We followed the ROSES (RepOrting standards for Systematic Evidence Syntheses) checklist for Systematic Maps (Haddaway et al., 2018) for rigorous reporting of our data collection process.
-Search string development, validation, piloted screening and data extraction process were prepiloted but not registered due to the rapid nature of this scoping-like review.
-Therefore, this is not a systematic map, but I can be considered more as a 'rapid' map or literature survey on a group of sample articles.
-This article is also intended to show how to conduct such a rapid review or survey, which will be especially useful for scoping a topic of interest or summarising evidence base in a limited time (Lagisz et al., 2022).
+- We followed the ROSES (RepOrting standards for Systematic Evidence Syntheses) checklist for - 109 Systematic Maps (Haddaway et al., 2018) for rigorous reporting of our data collection process. - Search string development, validation, piloted screening and data extraction process were pre- - piloted but not registered due to the rapid nature of this scoping-like review.
+Therefore, this is not a - fully comprehensive systematic map, but it can be considered more as a map or literature survey on - a group of representative articles revealing key trends and patterns.